lawrenceevalyn/MASTERS-ESSAY/research-log.md

 ﻿## 28 February 2015

-I've officially made it far enough in my essay to know fure sure that I **do** have to include Frederick Frank.
+I've officially made it far enough in my essay to know for sure that I **do** have to include Frederick Frank.
 But that seems to be going ok!
 I'm kind of surprised/intrigued to find that the female dominance of sentimental novels is much stronger than that of domestic novels -- I'm glad my new method doesn't require lumping those together!

 ## 27 February 2015